Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 ***

 ### Deployment schedule lifecycle
-What I didn't tell you is that those deployment schedules are run only once, because they contains specific packages to update that may not be the same on next week.
+What I didn't tell you is that those deployment schedules are run only once, because they contains specific packages to update that probably won't need to be patched on next week.
 Once the deployment schedule is executed, you will see that <i>Next run time</i> is set to <b>None</b>.
 You have two options.

 #### Option 1 - Clean deployment schedules
 In order to clean deployment schedules to remove those that won't execute anymore, you can use that simple script: